Goal & Mission

 Connect with the local lactation support community and gain support from your peers

 Learn about the latest research, resources and challenging clinical cases

 Work toward equity by providing scholarships to aspiring IBCLCs from under-represented groups

 Lead a project committee or serve as an officer

 Join by paying $10 annual dues online or by mailing a check made out to “TBA” to Michelle Bae, 236 Candia Lane, Cary, NC 27519.

 Your dues can actually pay for themselves!
 If 5 or more people want to go together to pay their annual dues to the US Lactation Consultant Association, they can write their checks to “TBA” and the TBA Treasurer will pay the dues for the group.
 Paying as a group results in each person saving $10.
 Each person pays $75 instead of $85.

 Note: New Every Other Month Meeting Schedule

-Triangle Breastfeeding Alliance full meetings are held the first Tuesday of odd-numbered months from 1-3PM.
-Feel free to bring your lunch!
+Triangle Breastfeeding Alliance full meetings are held the first Tuesday of odd-numbered months from 1-2PM and are currently virtual.

-Location of full meetings, holiday socials, and the annual conference: WakeMed Andrews Conference Center
+Location of full meetings and the annual conference when face to face meetings resume: WakeMed Andrews Conference Center

 (New Bern Avenue, Raleigh)